 The active ingredient of Arnica is sesquiterpene lactone helenalin, which has anti-inflammatory properties.
-Dr. Lyn Anderson, a naturopathic doctor, tellsFitness magazine that, “The reason arnica works is that it, like many plants, has antiseptic and anti-inflammatory properties.
+Dr. Lyn Anderson, a naturopathic doctor, tellsFitness magazine, “The reason arnica works is that it, like many plants, has antiseptic and anti-inflammatory properties.
 When arnica is applied, it stimulates circulation, helping the body's own healing system react—which encourages healing.
 So it assists the body in reducing swelling and relieving pain.”

-1. While the client is lying on their stomach knead from the Achilles tendon attachment on the ankle to the soleus attachment at the knee.
+1. While the client is lying on their stomach, knead from the Achilles tendon attachment on the ankle to the soleus attachment at the knee.
 Perform a push-pull back to the ankle.
 Repeat 3 times.

 3. Finish with a foot to knee massage.
 Repeat on the other side.

-1. Straight clients leg into a locked position.
-Gently move the patella up, down and side to side.
+1. Straight client's leg into a locked position.
+Gently move the patella up, down, and side to side.

 2. Perform 3 small circular friction movements along the side of the knee joint and patella (reduces and breaks down swelling in the knee).
 This also is good for massaging tendons around the knee.

 3. Perform 3 cross fiber frictions to the patella tendon.
-Bend the knee to stretch the tendon; then apply cross fiber friction massage with your thumbs slightly overlapping each other.
+Bend the knee to stretch the tendon; then apply cross-fiber friction massage with your thumbs slightly overlapping each other.

 4. Finish with a hip to a foot massage.
 Repeat on the other side.